Shelly Glover

 A member of the Conservative Party, she served in the cabinet of former Prime Minister Stephen Harper, appointed as Parliamentary Secretary to the Minister of Finance in January 2011, then as the Minister of Canadian Heritage and Official Languages in 2013.
 Glover served as a member of the Winnipeg Police Service for almost 19 years prior to her election, rising to the rank of sergeant.
 She was on leave of absence from the police force while serving in Ottawa.

 Personal life

-Glover is fluent in both English and French, and self-identifies as a Manitoba Métis.
+Glover is fluent in English and French, and self-identifies as a Manitoba Métis.
 She is married to Bruce, a retired police officer and small business owner; they have five children.

 Federal politics

 Running under the Conservative Party, Glover ran for and won the electoral district of Saint Boniface, Manitoba, in the 2008 federal election from incumbent Liberal Raymond Simard by over 4,500 votes.
 She thereby became the first policewoman to become a Member of Parliament in Canadian history.

 On November 7, 2008, Glover was named Parliamentary Secretary for Official Languages by Prime Minister Stephen Harper.
 She was re-elected in a rematch with Simard in the 2011 election, the first time in the riding's history that a centre-right MP had been reelected.
 Glover did not stand for re-election in 2015.